dalesgit/dalesgit.github.io/relg101-s17/sacred-quest-morality.md

 - An appeal to consequences.
 - Examples:
     - If we say that some abortions are justified, we will open the door to many wrongful killings.
-    - If we permit abortion, it will make us less sensitive to the killing of innocents in other areas of action—abortion leads to euthanasia, which leads to doing away with ‘surplus people,’ which leads to the Holocaust.
+    - If we permit abortion, it will make us less sensitive to the killing of innocents in other areas of action—abortion leads to euthanasia, which leads to doing away with 'surplus people,' which leads to the Holocaust.

 ---